utahplt/TrackedFloats.jl/README.md

 Note that the result of this program is *wrong*: instead of the true maximum value of the list (`5.0`) getting returned, the bad version returns `4.0`!

-We can see this in the log that produced by FloatTracker when running this file.
+We can see this in the log that produced by TrackedFloats when running this file.

 ```
-[NaN] check_error at /Users/ashton/.julia/dev/FloatTracker/src/TrackedFloat.jl:11
+[NaN] check_error at /Users/ashton/.julia/dev/TrackedFloats/src/TrackedFloat.jl:11
-< at /Users/ashton/.julia/dev/FloatTracker/src/TrackedFloat.jl:214
+< at /Users/ashton/.julia/dev/TrackedFloats/src/TrackedFloat.jl:214
-maximum at /Users/ashton/Research/FloatTrackerExamples/max_example.jl:0
+maximum at /Users/ashton/Research/TrackedFloatsExamples/max_example.jl:0
-top-level scope at /Users/ashton/Research/FloatTrackerExamples/max_example.jl:20
+top-level scope at /Users/ashton/Research/TrackedFloatsExamples/max_example.jl:20
 eval at ./boot.jl:370
 include_string at ./loading.jl:1899
 _include at ./loading.jl:1959